DavyHosh/Bond-Pharmacy-School-Project/README.md

 ## About

-The Bond Pharmacy School Project is a [responsive/web-based/etc.] platform created for [provide details about the intended users, purpose, and goals of the project].
-It aims to [briefly describe the key objectives].
+The Bond Pharmacy School Project is a web-based platform created for Bond Pharmacy staff.
+It aims to lighten work and bring efficiency to pharmaceutical activities.

 ## Features

-- **User-friendly Interface:** [Describe the design and navigation principles followed for a user-friendly experience].
+- User-friendly Interface.
-- **Pharmacy Information:** [Provide detailed information about the pharmacy school, courses, faculty, etc.].
+- Pharmacy Information.
-- **Interactive Features:** [Highlight any interactive features or functionalities implemented].
+- Interactive Features.
-- **Responsive Design:** Utilizes [mention any framework or technology] for a responsive and accessible layout.
+- Responsive Design.

 ## Built With